Feinst69/kickoff/README.md

    ```bash
    python predict.py path/to/image.png
    ```
-4. Launch the web application:
+4. Launch the web application (now exposing a prediction API):
    ```bash
    python app.py
    ```

-## Results

-Running `train.py` will train a small CNN for five epochs on MNIST.
-Accuracy will depend on the runtime environment.

-## Conclusion

-This project demonstrates a minimal pipeline for loading data, training a model, making predictions via script and web interface, and presenting results.
+Running `train.py` performs a grid search over several hyper‑parameters, saving the best performing model to `model.h5`.
+The script also prints a confusion matrix and classification report for the final model and stores PNG images of loss and accuracy for each configuration.